 Books and Reference Guides Authored by Stuart Sutherland

-Stuart Sutherland, founder and President of Sutherland HDL, Inc., has authored or co-authored several books on Verilog and SystemVerilog.
+Stuart Sutherland, founder of Sutherland HDL, Inc., has authored or co-authored several books on Verilog and SystemVerilog.
 These books are described below, along with information on purchasing these books.

 SystemVerilog For Design:

 SystemVerilog provides a rich set of enhancements to the older IEEE 1364-2005 Verilog Hardware Description Language.
 This book examines the synthesizable portion of those extensions, which are extensive and important for RTL designers to take advantage of.
 This book does not cover the full, traditional Verilog HDL -- this book for engineers who already know Verilog, and need to understand what SystemVerilog adds to Verilog, specific for modeling at the RTL level.
 The focus of the book is how to properly use the SystemVerilog extensions to Verilog to write models that both simulate and synthesize correctly.
 This second edition reflects the official IEEE 1800-2005 SystemVerilog standard.
 The SystemVerilog extensions described in this book include: